 The blending of healthcare and technology is revolutionizing patient care and creating unprecedented opportunities and challenges for every business and institution involved in the delivery of healthcare.
-In response, Holland & Knight has brought together a multidisciplinary team to serve clients in this area, including manufacturers, distributors, hospitals and other entities, as well as the increasing number of digital companies and app developers offering services that providers, payers and patients depend upon to deliver efficient and lifesaving care.
+In response, Holland & Knight has brought together a team to serve manufacturers, distributors, hospitals and other entities, insurers and plans, as well as the increasing number of digital companies and app developers offering services that providers, payers and patients depend upon to deliver efficient and lifesaving care.

 Our Digital Healthcare Group draws on Holland & Knight's nationwide reach and diverse practice groups, and includes attorneys and government relations professionals with extensive credentials in healthcare and life sciences, intellectual property, data privacy, cybersecurity, regulatory compliance, corporate transactions, litigation and public policy.
 Our Healthcare & Life Sciences Team is one of the largest such practices in the United States and is supported by our 75-plus member Intellectual Property Group, which has experience in every aspect of protecting and securing commercialization opportunities in life sciences and healthcare.
 We draw on these extensive resources to advise healthcare clients who – perhaps more than in any other industry – are at the nexus of a technology revolution that is changing business models, altering relationships with government regulators and creating unprecedented opportunities to serve patients.

 This allows us to stay current on emerging business trends, technology developments, legislation and pending regulations.
 Our integrated approach is essential in an industry where clinical and business decisions are driven by machines, systems and data that rest on technology platforms.